jundalisay/spblist/content/en/material/aether-drag.md

 In Cartesian Physics, this drag on light (1st Element) is caused by matter (3rd Element), as glass and water. **It is not caused by spacetime** (2nd Element).
 Rather, the impact of the 2nd Element on light is to limit it to 300,000 kilometers per second, via the aetherspace.
 This matches modern findings.

 It is true that light travels through the medium of spacetime. **But this spacetime is not material in nature**.
+It is not even causal because the ancients already denounced its reality.

  Rather it is aethereal.
 Its speed can vary and is arbitrary.
 This principle is the foundation of:
 - superposition in quantum mechanics
 - multiverses where each universe has its own spacetime with different top speeds